pysmo/aimbat-docs/builddir/_sources/docfiles/install_dependencies.txt

 The `latest version of AIMBAT <https://github.com/pysmo>`_ will be on Github, so it would be good to get `Git <https://github.com/>`_ on your computer.
 This is not strictly necessary, as you could also download it as a zipfile from the `AIMBAT website <http://www.earth.northwestern.edu/~xlou/aimbat.html>`_.

-The best way to get Git is to use `Git for Mac <https://mac.github.com/>`_.
-This is a GUI you can used for your repositories, but if you want to use the command line interface you can also enable it when setting it up.
+Some users may already have Git installed, but if not, you can download the package installer `here <http://git-scm.com/download/mac>`_.
+This would allow only command line usage of Git, so if you want to use a GUI, we recommend `Git for Mac <https://mac.github.com/>`_.

 .. ############################################################################ ..
 .. #                                 GITHUB                                   # ..